Height in Splitting of Relatively Hyperbolic Groups: Relatively Hyperbolic Groups

 \subsection{Hyperbolic Ladder and Retraction map}

-Let $P:X\to T$ be a tree of relatively hyperbolic spaces.
-Given a geodesic segment $\hhat\lambda \subset \widehat X_{v_0}$ with end points lying outside horospheres-like sets, in \cite{pal} a quasiconvex set $B_{\hat \lambda} \subset \widehat X$, called hyperbolic ladder, is constructed.
-For the sake of completeness, we give the construction here.
-The following lemma will be used for the construction of hyperbolic ladder
+Let $P:X\to T$ be a tree of $\delta$-relatively hyperbolic spaces.
+Given a geodesic segment $\hhat\lambda \subset \hhat {X_{v_0}}$ with end points lying outside cosets of parabolic subgroups.
+In \cite{pal} a quasiconvex set $B_{\hhat \lambda} \subset \TT\CC(X)$ was constructed and it was called to be the hyperbolic ladder (See Section 2.1 of \cite{pal}).
+We will not give here the construction of the ladder $B_{\hat \lambda}$, instead we will extract the important properties of the ladder which will be required for our purpose.